 Then, you disappear for a month.

-This happens with most businesses that start out with social media.
-But, if you want to derive good results and build long-term relationships with your audience, then you’ve got to post regular updates.
+This happens with most businesses that are starting out with social media.
+But, if you want to derive good results from your media marketing strategy and build long-term relationships with your audience, then you’ve got to post regular updates.
 Otherwise, you’ll get lost in the social media noise.

 If you’ve got a documented strategy in place, you’ll have an overall view of the kind of messages that you’re sending out.
 Then, you can balance out value-adding posts with occasional promotional updates.
 You can also schedule updates in advance and save some time.